 - Optimize your Vitamin D levels - Try to get regular sun exposure or supplement with 3,000iu of Vitamin D. A 12-month study found that supplementing with around 3,000iu of VitaminD3 per day increased testosterone levels by twenty five percent.

 - Sleep.
 Research suggests around 7 - 10 hours of sleep per night is best for long-term health and boosting your testosterone levels.

-- The supplements Ashwagandha, ginseng, zinc and DHEA are all good testosterone boosters.
+- The supplements Ashwagandha, ginseng, and zinc are all good testosterone boosters.

 - Exercise is one of the most effective ways to boost your testosterone, with resistance training coming up as the best type of exercise to boost testosterone both in the short term and long term.
 It's a known fact that resistance training changes the hormonal environment in your body for the better.
 Your HGH and testosterone, two major fat-burning hormones - which assist in building muscle and burning fat - are hugely elevated during strength training sessions.